digital-land/specification/content/specification/development-plan.md

       name: development plan timetable
       fields:
           - field: reference
+            description: An unique identifier for this record (for example, xyz-wquiw-309)
           - field: name
           - field: development-plan
+            description: The code for a particular development plan (for example, dorcester-new-local-plan)
           - field: development-plan-event
             reference: development-plan-event
+            description: The code for a development plan event (for example plan-adopted)
           - field: event-date
+            description: The date this event happened
           - field: notes
+            description: Optional notes
           - field: organisation
+            description: The code for the responsible organisation (for example, local-authority-eng:BST)
           - field: entry-date
           - field: start-date
           - field: end-date